Thomas Henry Fitzgerald

-Thomas Henry Fitzgerald (1 December 1824 – 10 November 1888) was an Irish pioneer in sugar cane farming in the early days of the colony of Queensland, Australia.
+Thomas Henry Fitzgerald (1 December 1824 – 10 November 1888) was a British pioneer in sugar cane farming in the early days of the colony of Queensland, Australia.
 He was a politician, first in New Zealand, then in Queensland.
 His descendants went on to become notable names in Queensland politics, business and law.
-He will be best remembered for founding the town of Innisfail.
+He is best remembered for founding the town of Innisfail.

 Over a varied and interesting life, Fitzgerald was a surveyor, sugar cane farmer, Superintendent, Colonial Treasurer and pioneer.

 Early life

-Thomas Henry Fitzgerald was born in Carrickmacross, County Monaghan, Ireland in December 1824.
-Fitzgerald qualified as an engineer, but like many of his compatriots of the time, he left Ireland to seek fortune elsewhere (see Irish diaspora).
+Thomas Henry Fitzgerald was born in Carrickmacross, Ireland in December 1824.
+Fitzgerald qualified as an engineer, but like many of his compatriots of the time, he left Ireland to seek fortune elsewhere.